comanezz/the-monkees/README.md

 ## Testing

-[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C Markup Validation Service](https://validator.w3.org/) has been used to check the validity of the website code.
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C Markup Validation Service](https://validator.w3.org/) has been used to check the validity of the website code.

-- **As a fan I want to navigate to the website and see what I can find**
+- The website has been tested on several browsers (**Chrome, Safari, Firefox and Internet Explorer**).
+It has been tested by using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) to check the mobile view but also tested on a One Plus 5 and an Ipad.

+- The website is fully responsive and behave as expected.

-  - The navbar stays always at the top of the page
+- The logo (in the navbar) always leads back the user to the Home page.

+- Every links in the navbar redirect the user to the appropriate page.

+- Current page stays highlighted will know which page he is in.

+- All the links in the navbar behave correctly when hovering (change color and underline appears 'expect for the event button').

-  - The user can navigate through the button in the nav.
-They work correctly
+- All the social icons in the footer behave correctly when hovering (change color and scale).

+- Social media links in the footer will open a new tab using target="_blank".

+### Home page
+- The carousel image (Home page) switch images automatically or manually.

+- The columns behave correctly.

-  - The logo in the nav always bring back the user to the home.page if he clicks on it.
+- The 4 links in the section part redirect the user to the appropriate page.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+### Videos page

+- All embedded youtube videos work correctly.

+- All embedded youtube videos are responsize.
+Height and width increase or decrease correctly.

+### Music page

+- The columns behave correctly.

+- The audio player works correctly, each audio player plays their appropriate songs.

+- All lyrics pop up works appears on the screen correctly.

+- All lyrics pop up show their appropriate lyrics related to the song.

+- Spotify playlist works correctly.
+Not working if the user is located in India due to Spotify policy.

+- Hovering all the lyrics buttons behave correctly.

+### Tour page

+- The image is responsive.
+Height and width increase or decrease correctly.

+- The columns behave correctly.

+- Every links redirect the user to the correct page by opening a new tab using target="_blank".

+- Every tickets buttons redirect the user to the correct page by opening a new tab using target="_blank".

+### Book an Event page

 1. Contact form:
     1. Go to the "Book an Event" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+    4. Try to submit the form with a valid email address but no input addressed to city and state and verify that an error message about the required fields appears.
+    5. Try to submit the form with a valid email address and city but no input addressed to state and verify that an error message about the required fields appears.
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    6. Try to submit the form with all inputs valid and verify that no message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+### Problems

+- The background image on all pages was taking too much time to load (more than 1.2 s) because the file size was too big (5 mb).
+To correct this, I compressed the image to 270 ko by using [Compress JPEG](https://compressjpeg.com/).
+Now it loads faster (less than 200 ms).

+- To remove the error message from validator.w3.org "The frameborder attribute is not supported in HTML5.
+Use CSS instead."
+Found this solution on [Stack overflow](https://stackoverflow.com/questions/26274082/the-frameborder-attribute-on-the-iframe-element-is-obsolete-use-css-instead). `border: none;` has been added to my iframe in CSS.

+- To remove the error message from validator.w3.org "The allowtransparency attribute on the iframe element is obsolete.
+Use CSS instead."
+Found this solution on [Stack overflow](https://stackoverflow.com/questions/3740700/there-is-no-attribute-allowtransparency). `background-color: transparent;` has been added to my iframe in CSS.

 ## Deployment

 **This website is hosted using GitHub pages, the deployment steps were:**

-1. Log into GitHub.
-2. Navigate to my GitHub Pages site's repository: **the_monkees**.
-3. Under the repository name, **click Settings**.
-4. Scroll down to the GitHub Pages section.
-5. Under Source click the drop-down button named None and select Master Branch.
-6. The page is automatically refreshed, the website is now deployed.
-7. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
+This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page is named index.html.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

 **To run locally, you can clone this repository directly into the editor of your choice by following these steps:**